-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 459, H.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
-No. 459, H.D.
-2.
+As affirmed by the records of votes of the members of your Committees on Commerce and Consumer Protection and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 287, S.D.
+1, and recommend that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committees on Commerce and Consumer Protection and Ways and Means,